mcci-catena/Catena-mcciadk/README.md

    3. They allow you to easily index into the output buffer.

 ## Release History

+- v0.2.0 is a minor release.
+The only difference is in library.properties, renaming the library "MCCI Arduino Development Kit ADK" to comply with naming restrictions (issue [#16](https://github.com/mcci-catena/Catena-mcciadk/issues/16)).
+Also, we discovered a typo in the release tag itself for v0.1.4; the tag says v0.1.14.
+Rather than fixing this or jumping to v0.1.15, we jumped to v0.2.0.

 - v0.1.4 is a minor release.
 It adds `McciAdkLib_SafeCopyString()` (issue [#8](https://github.com/mcci-catena/Catena-mcciadk/issues/8)).
 Fixed a bug due to use of dot_a_linkage (issue [#10](https://github.com/mcci-catena/Catena-mcciadk/issues/10)).
 CI testing was extended to the MCCI STM32-based board support package (v2.0.0 or later).